corticalstack/corticalstack.github.io/aboutme.md

         <span class="fa fa-heart about-icon"></span>
             My 2 children are my world, I love being a Dad, it's the most rewarding and difficult job I've ever had!
-            Kiteboarding is my passion, I feel so alive and at one with nature when skimming over the water with the power of wind at my fingertips.
+            Kiteboarding is my passion, I feel so alive and at one with nature when skimming over the water with the power of wind at my fingertips.<br><br>
             I also very much enjoy being an active driver of an eSports sim racing team, taking part in endurance races including the Le Mans 24H and Spa.
 Being individually fast is great, however the success of the team really depends on being consistent and reliable.
     </p>